adnovum/sonar-build-breaker/README.md

 When reporting issues, please include complete steps to reproduce the issue and all relevant logs.

 Pull requests are welcome, but may not always be reviewed immediately.
-Please be patient while waiting for review.
-This project is maintained on a best-effort basis (aka during spare time).
+We try our best to respond within a couple of days.

 ### Pull Request Guidelines